Crypt212/obsidian-vault/MindMap/Software Engineering/Languages/Serialization Format/XML.md

-- **Extensible Markup Language** is a serialization format language, it's HTML-like where tagnames hold the name of the data
+- **Extensible Markup Language** is a serialization format language, it's HTML-like where tags have names as key for data and
-- It can h.
+- It can nets .
 Let’s break it down: